A — Anxiety: A Nervous System Perspective | The A–Z of Stress & Anxiety

 From a Parts of Self perspective, anxiety can reflect tension between different internal roles.
 A part pushing for performance or responsibility.
 A part carrying emotional or physical load.
 A protective part attempting to manage the gap between them.
 Anxiety is the friction generated at these interfaces.

 Psychological processes of distress also come into play.
 Overthinking, hypervigilance, avoidance, and self-pressure are not separate problems.
-They are patterns that develop when the system is stretched.
+They are patterns that emerge when the system is stretched and conscious capacity begins to reduce.

-Finally, the Pillars of Health provide context.
+Finally, the Pillars of Health provide important context.
 Anxiety rarely exists without impact on sleep, energy, physiology, or relationships.
-Equally, disruption in these areas often feeds anxiety.
-The system is integrated, whether we acknowledge it or not.
+Equally, disruption in these areas can increase nervous system pressure and reinforce anxious patterns.

 Orientation Rather Than Solutions